ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems: Abstract

 \section{Abstract}

 This paper introduces a new database of voice recordings with the goal of supporting research on vulnerabilities and protection of voice-controlled systems (VCSs).
 In contrast to prior efforts, the proposed database contains both genuine voice commands and replayed recordings of such commands, collected in \textbf{realistic VCSs usage scenarios} and using \textbf{modern voice assistant development kits}.
 Specifically, the database contains recordings from four systems (each with a different microphone array) in a variety of environmental conditions with different forms of background noise and relative positions between speaker and device.
-To the best of our knowledge, this is the first publicly available database that has been specifically designed for the protection of state-of-the-art voice-controlled systems against various replay attacks in various conditions and environments.
+To the best of our knowledge, this is the first publicly available database\footnote{Data available at \href{https://github.com/yuangongnd/remasc}{https://github.com/yuangongnd/remasc}} that has been specifically designed for the protection of state-of-the-art voice-controlled systems against various replay attacks in various conditions and environments.

 \textbf{Index Terms}: replay attack, spoofing attack, voice-controlled system, microphone array, voice corpus

 \squeezeup